CityofToronto/bdit_data-sources/volumes/rescu/README.md

 ### Data Dictionary:

 `rescu.detector_inventory` table:
-This table contains list and details of RESCU detectors in the City.
-Please note this table needs to be updated.
+This table contains details of RESCU VDS in the City.
+Its origin has been lost to time and it is not being automatically updated, so details may be out of date
+.
 Arterycode can be used used to join the data with `traffic.artery_data`

 | column_name      | data_type         | sample                | Description